versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

   });
 ```

+* Go ahead and run it now, and you should see a JSON result appear in the Result pane.

 Live JSFiddle: [VersionOne Data API: Barebones Editor Step 1: Use jQuery to Fetch a Project Asset as JSON](http://jsfiddle.net/JoshGough/u6Grx/)

-For illustration purposes, try the same code, but without asking for JSON.
-This time, you'll get the raw XML format:
+* For illustration purposes, now just paste in the following code.
+This time, you'll get the raw XML format
+because we do not pass the `acceptFormat=haljson` parameter.
+XML is the default data format the VersionOne Data API
+supports.

 ```javascript
 var host = "http://eval.versionone.net";